What are Interest Tax Shields?

-The interest tax shield refers to the reduced income taxes brought about by the deductions from interest payments.
-For instance, there are cases where mortgages may have an interest tax shield for buyers since the mortgage interest is deductible in general.
-Interest tax shields encourage firms to finance projects since the dividends are not deductible.
-Among corporations/firms, one of the main objectives is to reduce tax liability as much as possible.
-In which case, the firm can take advantages of its debt and second, it can compute for the interest tax shield.
+The term “interest tax shield” refers to the reduced income taxes brought about by deductions to taxable income from a company’s interest expense.
+For instance, there are cases where mortgages may have an interest tax shield for buyers since the mortgage interest is deductible against income.
+One of the main objectives of companies is to reduce their tax liability as much as possible.
+Interest tax shields encourage firms to finance projects with debt, since the dividends paid to equity investors are not deductible.

-In the valuation of the interest tax shield, it capitalizes the value of the firm and second it also limits the tax benefits of the debt.
-Interest expenses are considered to be as tax deductibles and thus tax shield is very important as firms can get benefits from the structuring of such arrangement.
-The interest tax shield if positive when the EBIT is greater than the interest payment.
+In the valuation of the interest tax shield, it capitalizes the value of the firm and it also limits the tax benefits of the debt.
+Interest expenses are considered to be tax deductible, so tax shields are very important, as firms can get benefits from the structuring of such arrangement.
+The interest tax shield is positive when the EBIT is greater than the interest payment.
 It is also important to keep in mind that the interest tax shield value is the present value of the all the interest tax shields.

 Individuals can also take advantage of the tax shield.
-This is very useful especially when you want purchase a home with a loan or a mortgage.
-In getting a house with a mortgage, the interest expenses are tax deductible which means that the person can get benefits form it as it can offset against his or her taxable income.
+This is very useful when you want to purchase a home with a loan or a mortgage.
+In getting a house with a mortgage, the interest expenses are tax deductible, which means that the person can get benefits from it as it can offset against his or her taxable income.
 As a result, you can reduce tax liability.
-This is definitely a good benefit especially for people who want to get a home and would want to lessen their tax liability.
+This is definitely a good benefit for people who want to get a home and lessen their tax liability.

 It is important to understand how an interest tax shield works, as it is considered to be an essential part of the business valuation.
 Each country varies when it comes to the interest tax shield that individuals and business can get.
 In the end, the benefits depend on the cash flow and the overall tax rate of the taxpayer.
 Governments provide interest tax shields in order to encourage more investments for companies and firms, as well as for individuals